carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 > However, sometimes it's going to be advantageous to
 > look at a file in nano, because the JSONL files open with lines
 > unwrapped.
-> our 4-tweets file, for example
+> Our 4-tweets file, for example
 > {: .source}
 {: .callout}

 Using either method, it's still difficult to tell what's going on.
 Can we even tell where one tweet ends, and the second begins?
-Jupyter does have line numbers, so at least we can see it's 4 lines.
+Jupyter does have line numbers, so at least we can see it's 2 lines.

-In nano, it's very easy to see what order the tweets come in, and therefore, what the date range of our tweets are:
+With the lines unwrapped, you can advance across the line to see the posted date of the action on the timeline, as well as what type of action it was.

+With the first and last tweets, that gives us the the date and time range of Mr. Jules' timeline:

 ![4 tweets in nano](../fig/4_tweets_nano.PNG)